 Rudd expounds upon his characters aloof nature, sharpening Lang into a kind of well-meaning doofus with a lucky streak, and the script that he helped co-write definitely allows for Rudd’s quirky lovable side to shine through with all the power of a Batlight.
 Michael Peña’s affable Luis is given a bit more to do here as well, the script shoe-horning him in as much as possible, smartly knowing he is the film’s not-so-secret comedic weapon.
 Randall Park, limited though his screen time may be, totally steals the show as pencil-pusher Jimmy Woo.
 And despite her name now on the marquee, Lilly’s Wasp never really gets the attention paid she deserves.
 Though it’s undeniable that her haircut is a vast improvement.
 Yes, she’s privy to even more action beats than her male counterpart but Hope isn’t developed into a more deeply understood character so much as an omnipresent exposition delivery girl.
 She may be in the title but this is 100% still Scott Lang’s film and I don’t need to tell you about the missed opportunity here.

 Both in terms of financial impact and his place in the roster, Ant-Man has proved the runt of the Avengers litter.
 Delivering the softest opening at the box office for any MCU installment since 2011, Ant-Man failed to make a big impression at the ticketing booth, and he’s never been involved in the larger MCU ensembles outside of the one consequential run-in.
 But that’s okay – and better still – something that this sequel largely embraces.
 There are no other Avengers making an appearance here, no push to connect the dots to Infinity Wars and beyond, no heavy implication of future events.
 This could well be the least extended-preview-for-the-next-one MCU installment since Iron Man 3.
-Surely a mid-credits scene erupts that standalone nature but the fact that Peyton and company waited until after the movie was over to piece together those parts is a hearty accomplishment in itself.
+Sure, a mid-credits scene pops that standalone nature but the fact that Peyton and company waited until after the movie was over to piece together those perfunctory parts is a hearty accomplishment in itself.

 Warm, charming and taking full advantage of the oddities of a man who controls power over ants, this confident sequel improves upon its predecessor’s shortcomings by upping the comedy quotient and fine-tuning the character dynamics while shucking off the fat of excessive connective tissue.
 Featherweight though it may be, Ant-Man and the Wasp shows that phasing out massive stakes and lackluster Avengers cameos can still result in a big win.